-Response by the National Deaf Children's Society Cymru
+COV 80 Response from: National Deaf Children's Society Cymru

 About Us

 The National Deaf Children's Society is the national charity dedicated to creating a world without barriers for deaf children and young people.

 We support deaf children and young people with all levels of hearing loss from mild to profound, including those with a unilateral loss (hearing loss in one ear) and temporary hearing loss.